100 Free Summer Activities for Kids - Baby Chick

 3. Bag up old toys to donate to a family in need.

-4. Bag up old books to donate to a local library.
+4. Donate gently used books to a local library.

-5. Bag up unworn clothing to donate to a local shelter.
+5. Donate unworn clothing to a local shelter.

 6. Set up a free lemonade stand.